newrelic/docs-website/src/data-dictionary/events/ContainerSample/StorageDataTotalBytes.md

   - ContainerSample
 ---

 Total Data space in the Storage Driver.
-(Only Device Mapper driver is supported)
+Only Device Mapper driver is supported.